blynkkk/blueprints/Particle Quickstart/README.md

 Note that the firmware will pass the unique BLYNK_AUTH_TOKEN defined for each device to the Particle webhook as the variable {{t}}.
 This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes.

-You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).
+You can learn more about Particle webhooks in the Particle [documentation](https://docs.particle.io/reference/cloud-apis/webhooks/).

 ### Generate Particle Access Token
 The Blynk webhook will need a Particle access token to make a Particle HTTP API call to the Particle cloud function.